-The dorm is off-limits to all persons except students and staff.
+The dorm is off-limits to all people except students and staff.
 If you want to have a non-student visitor, you must ask the VP for Student Development.
 Men and women may only visit a dorm of their respective gender.

 The VP for Student Development may grant permission to non-resident students to stay overnight in the dorm for a fee of \$15 per night.
-This fee must be paid in advance in the business office or to Dean of Students or Resident Director.
+This fee must be paid in advance in the business office or to the VP for Student Development or Resident Director.
 A commuting student who stays overnight without permission will have disciplinary action taken against him/her.